cosmosking2050/API/MM7/README.md

 <h3>Authentication</h3>

-Authenticating your API call can be done via a combination of the IPWhielist, VASPID and Shortcode.
-For shared shortcodes we will also authenticate the VASID.
+Authenticating your API call can be done via a combination of the IP Whitelist, VASPID and Shortcode.
+For shared shortcodes, we will also authenticate the VASID.

 <h3>Special Considerations</h3>